 To establish a policy for the sale of advertising space at the San Diego International Airport (the "Airport") by the San Diego County Regional Airport Authority (the "Authority").
-The Authority's objectives in granting an advertising concession include optimizing concession revenues to the Authority and providing users of the Airport with an inviting environment that reflects state-of-the-art advertising concepts, utilizes space in a way that optimizes advertising effectiveness, and creates a favorable impression of San Diego.
+The Authority's objectives in granting an advertising concession include optimizing concession revenues to the Authority and providing users of the Airport with an aesthetically-pleasing environment that reflects state-of-the-art advertising concepts and utilizes space in a way that optimizes advertising effectiveness.
 It is not the intention of the Authority to create or provide a public forum for unlimited public expression.
 Further, the Authority intends that its facilities constitute nonpublic forums that are subject to the reasonable, uniform, and viewpoint-neutral restrictions set forth below.

-Therefore, in order to maximize revenues the Authority shall limit Airport advertising locations to the placement of advertisements for commercial transactions where such advertisements do no more than propose the sale, for profit, of goods and/or services, or to community promotion organizations that seek to increase tourism in San Diego County.
-The Authority has determined that: (a) such limitations will enable the Authority to maintain a position of neutrality and avoid the appearance of favoritism on political, social, religious and other controversial issues at the Airport, thereby preventing violent acts against the Airport, its tenants, and the traveling public that the Authority is concerned might occur if advertising were not limited to commercial and other approved content, (b) such limitations will prevent a reduction in the income earned from selling advertising space because commercial entities might be dissuaded from using the same forum commonly used by those wishing to communicate political, social, religious, or other controversial messages; (c) such limitations will assist the Authority in being as self-sustaining as possible, in accordance with FAA Grant Assurance 24;(d) such restrictions will maintain a safe and welcoming environment for the captive audience who is employed at and utilizes the Airport, including minors; and (e) such limitations will advance the goal of creating a positive first and last impression of San Diego among visitors, encouraging repeat visits.
+Therefore, in order to maximize revenues the Authority shall limit the advertising locations to the placement of advertisements from commercial entities where such advertisements do no more than propose the sale, for profit, of goods and/or services, or to community promotion organizations that seek to increase business or tourism in San Diego County.
+The Authority has determined that: (a) such limitations will enable the Authority to maintain a position of neutrality and avoid the appearance of favoritism on political, social, religious and other controversial issues at the Airport, thereby preventing violent acts against the Airport, its tenants, and the traveling public that the Authority is concerned might occur if advertising were not limited to commercial and other approved content, (b) such limitations will prevent a reduction in the income earned from selling advertising space because commercial entities might be dissuaded from using the same forum commonly used by those wishing to communicate political, social, religious, or other controversial messages; (c) such limitations will assist the Authority in being as self-sustaining as possible, in accordance with FAA Grant Assurance 24; and (d) such restrictions will maintain a safe and welcoming environment for the captive audience who is employed at and utilizes the Airport, including minors.